hawk/lux/doc/lux.md

 backwards compatibility but should really not be used.
 It is a very good candidate for deprecation.

-Do also look out for unintended emptying of the output streams.
+Do also look out for unintended emtying of the output streams.
 Ensure that there are no `Empty multi-line expect command` warnings.
 E.g.

         """?